zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 | Constituents | Speculative | Not needed |
 | Falsifiable | Difficult | Specific signatures |

-RTM requires no new constituents—only topological characterization of existing vacuum.
+RTM requires no new constituents, only topological characterization of existing vacuum.

 ### 8.5 Higgs Vacuum